 I’ve always been interested in my family’s history.
-I think it’s fun to look through old records and books and photos to find out where I came from.
+It’s fun to look through old records and books and photos to find out where we came from.
 To me, it’s even a great way to travel through our home state of Virginia.
 Some genealogical records are online, but there are plenty where you have to head to another city and actually thumb through old records at courthouses and other places.

-I think it’s fun, but try telling that to my family.
-Whenever I would suggest exploring our family history, my wife, Sarah, would say, “Will, I’m not spending my vacation stuck in a dirty, musty basement.”
+Yeah, it’s fun, but try telling that to my family.
+Whenever I would suggest exploring our family history, my wife would say, “Will, I’m not spending my vacation stuck in a dirty, musty basement.”
 My kids – you can imagine what they said.
 Most of their protests involved the word “boring.”
 Driving is boring.
 Research is boring.
 Our family is boring.
-My boys, Mike (the oldest) and Lucas (the youngest) were more concerned about doing cool stuff on vacation, having an adventure.
-My middle child, Anna – she really hammered on how boring it all would be–and how boring our family is.
+My boys were more concerned about doing cool stuff on vacation, having an adventure.
+My middle child really hammered on how boring it all would be–and how boring our family is.

 Like most kids, Anna and her brothers didn’t really pay attention when the adults in the family talked at dinners and the holidays.
 So, they never heard the stories about their relatives.
 These are not boring stories, but you couldn’t convince them of that, especially Anna.
 I finally got sick of hearing how boring my family was, so one Saturday on our monthly visit to see my grandmother in the next town over, I made the kids sit on the couch and asked Grandma Nora if she would tell us what it was like to grow up during World War II in London during The Blitz while Germany bombed the city for weeks and months.